dajimenezriv/full_stack_open_2021/README.md

 Just fundamentals of the web.
 Nothing to code.

 ## Part 1 (Introduction to React)
-How to create components in React.
+How to create components in React.<br>
 Basic stuff about javascript (variables, objects...).
 States, props and events.
 How rendering works, debugging in chrome.